If your project contains a Jupyter notebook, there are two ways to run it. The first is to use the

 jupyter nbconvert command in a shell script.
 The second is to run Jupyter interactively by launching a fully-featured Jupyter environment in a separate tab.

-Note that leaving an interactive Jupyter session running will continuously use quota until you stop the run, either by clicking the red X (‘Stop run’) or the trash can icon ('Cancel').
+- Leaving an interactive session running will continuously use quota until you stop the run by clicking the red square in the screenshot above.

-If you do not actively signal that you are still working, every 30 minutes, your session will end and your work will be lost.
+- If you do not actively tell Code Ocean that you are still working, every 30 minutes, your session will end and your work will be lost.
 Please pay attention to these notifications.